kairstenfay/slack-wayback/README.md

 * `chat:write.public`
 * `links:read`

-The bot is also subscribe to the `app_mention` Event Name.
+The bot is also subscribed to the `app_mention` Event Name.
 It is not subscribed to any events on behalf of users.